Yassine-Lafryhi/Latex-Generator/README.md

-# Latex-Generator
-A JAVA web application to generate EXAM/TP/TD in LATEX format
 # <strong style="color: blue; opacity: 0.80">**JAVA PROJECT**</strong> :mortar_board:
 ## <span style="color:green "> 1.Project Presentation</span>
 * <strong style="color:dark">Our project is a LATEX GENERATOR that its specially role is generate an EXAM or TP or TD for a professor , To make his work less difficult and more effective to win time and organize work.